Fairness via Independence: A (Conditional) Distance Covariance Framework: Some useful lemmas and definitions

+\begin{remark} Actually, sub-Gaussian random variables are an extension of standard normal random variable.
+In addition, Classical examples of sub-gaussian random variables are Gaussian, Bernoulli and all bounded random variables. (see Example 5.8 in \cite{vershynin2010introduction}). \end{remark}

-\end{definition} In fact, the above 4 conditions are equivalent, see Lemma 5.5 of \cite{vershynin2010introduction}. \begin{definition}[Sub-Gaussian random vectors, Definition 5.22 of \cite{vershynin2010introduction}] We say that a random vector $\vv\in\F^d$ is sub-Gaussian if the one-dimensional marginals $\langle \vv,\vu\rangle$ are sub-Gaussian random variables for all $\vu\in\F^d$.
+\begin{definition}[Sub-Gaussian random vectors, Definition 5.22 of \cite{vershynin2010introduction}] We say that a random vector $\vv\in\F^d$ is sub-Gaussian if the one-dimensional marginals $\langle \vv,\vu\rangle$ are sub-Gaussian random variables for all $\vu\in\F^d$.
 The sub-Gaussian norm of $\vv$ is defined as